 When you cash out ‘productivity’ in this this way, philosophy looks as though it might be in trouble.
 Unlike lens-grinding, philosophers don’t produce some independent abstract entity known as ‘philosophy’ as much as they produce a body of literature and reproduce a set of social and cognitive practices which are themselves a continuation of the philosophical tradition.
 Hence, it is hard to use the language of ‘productivity’ when describing philosophy, since on first blush it seems as though the act of doing philosophy just is the point of doing it.
 On some variants of this view, there is no alternative but to say that philosophy is its own point because the practice of ‘doing philosophy’ is defined so broadly as to include both the fruits of the practice and the practice itself.
 Hence, it is commonly said that the very question of ‘what is philosophy and what is it good for?’ is itself a philosophical question.

 The idea that philosophy should be done for its own sake might be called the ‘primacy of philosophy’ view.
 There are some attractions to this view.
-However, it is actually anathema to the fortunes of professional philosophy.
-The first-blush characterization implies that one cannot appreciate the value of philosophy without appreciating the value of doing philosophy (and vice-versa).
-On this view, to question the productivity of the practice is to undermine the presupposition that the practice itself is worth doing, at least insofar as it is realized as a professional activity.
+However, it is actually anathema to the fortunes of professional philosophy — if philosophy is intrinsically valuable, then questions about whether the philosopher makes progress will turn out to be moot.
+By the same token, the first-blush characterization implies that one cannot appreciate the value of philosophy without appreciating the value of doing philosophy (and vice-versa).
+So, on this view, to question the productivity of the practice is to undermine the presupposition that the practice itself is worth doing, at least insofar as it is realized as a professional activity.
+If you have to ask the question, one might say, priggishly, then you’ll never know the answer.

 Hence so long as this is all we have to say about the value of philosophy, the question “What are you going to do with the study of philosophy?” will pose an existential threat.
 This is a potentially innocent question, and it deserves a patient and worthy answer.
 So it seems to me that, to the extent that professional philosophers publicly advocate the view that philosophy is intrinsically valuable, they are contributing to the demise of the profession.

 I reject the ‘primacy of philosophy’ view.
+Philosophy is not intrinsically valuable, in any self-evident sense; that is a needlessly pretentious opinion.
 And to reject the ‘primacy of philosophy’ view is to believe (as I do) that philosophy has to be productive in order to be worthy of approbation and support.
 If so, then we need to say what counts as ‘productivity’.
 There are a few options here.
 One proposal is to say that philosophy is productive to the extent that it makes progress.
 Another is to say that philosophy is productive so long as it involves collective convergence upon the truth by the community of philosophers – what I call the ‘primacy of knowledge’ view.
 Another is what we might call the ‘primacy of practice’ view, which emphasizes the importance of philosophy to social organization and practices.
 And a final view is that philosophy is productive to the extent that it makes sense of things, or the ‘primacy of sense-making’ view.

 The first three accounts fail to explain what philosophers generally aspire to do.
 While philosophy is productive when it does its part in the production of knowledge about the true and the right, knowledge production cannot be the general aim of philosophy since much of productive philosophy involves making conjectures and not assertions of truth or rightness.
 And while philosophy is productive when it self-consciously affects practical affairs, many professional philosophers are self-consciously modest about their practical aims because philosophy is beset by the problem of over-involvement.